Glossary of Terms

 - Avoid discrimination for exercising their CCPA rights

-A security risk that can happen when software and application updates are rolled out without corresponding adjustments throughout the tech stack.
+Configuration drift is a security risk that can happen when software and application updates are rolled out without corresponding adjustments throughout the tech stack.
 It can also happen when changes are made to devices without consideration for follow-on impact within the IT system.

-The practice of assessing and testing the security of an organization’s software and application configurations in conjunction with the overall risk management of the IT infrastructure.
+Configuration and posture management is the practice of assessing and testing the security of an organization’s software and application configurations in conjunction with the overall risk management of the IT infrastructure.

 Unlike SaaS Security Posture Management (SSPM), which centers around automating security for SaaS applications, CSPM focuses on securing the posture management of the assets and resources that comprise cloud infrastructure.

-When a cyber intruder penetrates the security system of an organization and is able to access sensitive information.
+A data breach occurs when a cyber intruder penetrates the security system of an organization and is able to access sensitive information.

-An approach that includes processes, policies, software, and other technologies to keep data safe from unauthorized access, destruction, or theft.
+Data Loss Prevention (DLP) is an approach that includes processes, policies, software, and other technologies to keep data safe from unauthorized access, destruction, or theft.
 It also applies to preventing employees from sharing sensitive content outside the corporate network.

-A philosophical approach that knits the development of software (Dev) with the deployment by IT operations (Ops).
+DevOps is a philosophical approach that knits the development of software (Dev) with the deployment by IT operations (Ops).
 The purpose is to create rapid, agile workflows that shorten the development cycle while yielding high quality software.

 Based on DevOps, DevSecOps is an approach that integrates security from the beginning of the development cycle, versus overlaying it after the fact.